PowerDNS/pdns/docs/migration.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 .. note::
-  This assumes the schema provided with PowerDNS is in place
+  This assumes the schema provided with PowerDNS is in place.

 In order to migrate to a Generic SQL backend, add all your domains to
 the 'domains' table with the IP of your current master.
 On your current